 We're at Londonthorpe woods this morning and I'd like to tell you about a project that we're working on here.
 The project is called Reconnecting Grantham to its historic landscape and it's a partnership project between the Woodland Trust and the National Trust at Belton House.
 And the project is supported by the National Lottery Heritage Fund.

 So, I'm here at Londonthorpe car park and this is the new car park that we created just over a year ago.
-This new car park has a total capacity of about 40 spaces but the really exciting thing about it it does have this this overflow section of the car park that we have closed for most of the time but we do open it up for Community groups to use which allows us to sort of engage with a wider audience really rather than just the local dog walkers coming here.
+This new car park has a total capacity of about 40 spaces but the really exciting thing about it it does have this this overflow section of the car park that we have closed for most of the time but we do open it up for community groups to use which allows us to sort of engage with a wider audience really rather than just the local dog walkers coming here.
 We can also invite school groups here for instance.
 At the moment we're in our outdoor classroom.
 We've got a lovely circular bench that sits a class of about 30 children.
 As part of the car park renovation, we were able to install some compost toilets because the lack of facilities was a major barrier to schools coming to the site.

 Schools are starting to come to the site using it regularly they start in the classroom and then venture out onto the site to explore and another thing that they'll be able to do soon is a bit of pond dipping.
 We're planning to install a pond dipping platform which will just add another layer of interest and excitement for the children when they come to site.

-I'm walking along our new 1.2 km easy access track.
+I'm walking along our new 1.2km easy access track.
 This runs in a loop all the way from the car park, you can use it all the way through the year.
 The other thing we're finding with the track and one of our objectives was to bring new people to the wood and this track is helping us to achieve that by allowing disabled people to access the wood.
 It's allowing parents with younger children in buggies and pushchairs to also come here.
 One of the other tracks that we've created at the wood here is this new cycleway.
 So, this is a a new surface track that runs for approximately a kilometre.
 It fulfils one of our other important objectives of the project which is about green travel.
 It provides an off-road accessible route from the edge of Grantham to the wood.

 As part of the project we've been able to offer an amazing training program for a number of 18 to 30 year olds focused on unemployed youth.
-So, we call it the Woodland skills training week and we run a week in November and another one in February each year.
+So, we call it the woodland skills training week and we run a week in November and another one in February each year.
 Where we gather about 10 or 12 unemployed youngsters and we teach them skills like tree planting, thinning, hedge laying all sorts of different activities that they learn and it's been a brilliant opportunity for them because this industry is notoriously difficult to get into without any experience.
-Working with the job center locally and the young people's learning provision has really allowed us to reach that audience in a way that we wouldn't normally be able to.
+Working with the job centre locally and the young people's learning provision has really allowed us to reach that audience in a way that we wouldn't normally be able to.

-The tower that you can see behind me is called Belmont Tower and it's a really well-known feature that you can see from the center of Grandam lot of people are very interested in it.
+The tower that you can see behind me is called Belmont Tower and it's a really well-known feature that you can see from the centre of Grantham lot of people are very interested in it.
 And as part of the project we have been able to work with the National Trust and open the tower on a regular basis.
 So, once a month we have an open day led by our volunteers and they allow people to go up into the tower and look at the really beautiful views from that special place.

 Our main aims for the completion of this project are to promote it as as much as possible within the local community.
 Community engagement is really important to us and we want as many people as possible to see what Londonthorpe has to offer.
 We also want to make sure that the Belmont Tower is restored.
 That we provide the new National Trust car park and also to make sure that the World War II firing range is restored back to its former glory.
 Our National Trust partnership is really important to us and it's something that we want to ensure continues after this project has ended.
 We've achieved a huge amount here at Londonthorpe but we still have a slight funding gap to be able to finish everything that we would like to.